 September can be an excellent month to shop, thanks to its plethora of Labor Day, summer clearance, and back-to-school sales.
 But not everything will be worth parting with your hard-earned cash.
 Check out our guide below to learn what to buy in September, and what you might want to skip for now.

-You can also sign up for the DealNews Select Newsletter to get the best deals delivered to your inbox every day.
+Once you're done reading about September deals, sign up for the DealNews Select Newsletter to get the best deals delivered to your inbox every day.

-7 Things to Buy in September
+The 9 Best Things to Buy in September

 Apparel at Labor Day Sales

 Labor Day marks the unofficial end of summer for many people, and consequently, sales around then are excellent opportunities to stock up on summer apparel.
 This year the holiday falls on September 2, but Labor Day sales were already underway by late August.

 Many retailers will be trying to clear out their summer inventory, so expect plenty of clothing sales for Labor Day.
 Last year, we saw Gap and Calvin Klein both knock 40% off items sitewide.
 Meanwhile, Nautica took 50% off sitewide, and Backcountry offered up to 50% off select items.

 Also watch for kids' clothing to go on sale.
 Last year, Carter's and OshKosh B'Gosh cut 50% off sitewide and offered a coupon code for an extra 25% off orders of $40.
 On top of that, all orders qualified for free shipping.

 Theater enthusiasts will appreciate the chance to save on Broadway tickets during NYC Broadway Week.
 From September 3-16, customers can grab two tickets to select Broadway shows for the price of one.

 Both classics and newer productions will be part of the event.
 Shop tickets for shows such as Chicago, The Phantom of the Opera, Harry Potter and the Cursed Child, and Mean Girls.